juice-lang/juicelang.org/content/home-introduction.md

 The `type-checker` branch already features control-flow, semantic analysis, and LLVM IR generation.

 This website is in the development stage as well.
-Over time, it will contain the documentation of the language, a blog, a playground to try the language out online, and much more.
+Over time, it will contain the documentation of the language, a blog, a playground for trying out the language online, and much more.

 [1]: https://github.com/juice-lang/juice (juice-lang/juice Github repository)